andretavare5/blog/content/posts/2020/suspicious-apps-pre-installed-on-cheap-android-devices/index.en.md

 date: 2020-04-28
 lastmod: 2020-04-28
 draft: false
-description: "BitSight’s sinkhole data shows that Brazil is the most affected country, followed by Russia and India.
-These backdoors are pre-installed in low-cost devices from vendors with weak control over what’s installed in their devices."
+description: "BitSight’s sinkhole data shows that Brazil is the most affected country, followed by Russia and India."
 images: []
 resources:
 - name: "featured-image"